rust-lang/book/src/ch12-00-an-io-project.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-Because our vector only has one element, but we tried to access the second
+Because our vector only has one element, the program's name, but we tried to
-element, our program panics with a message about the out-of-bound access.
-While
+access the second element, our program panics with a message about the
-this error message is _accurate_, it's not meaningful to users of our program
+out-of-bound access.
+While this error message is _accurate_, it's not
-at all.
-We could fix this problem right now, but let's push forward: we'll
+meaningful to users of our program at all.
+We could fix this problem right now,
-improve this situation before we're finished.
+but let's push forward: we'll improve this situation before we're finished.

-## Reading a file
+## Reading a File

 Now that we have some variables containing the information that we need, let's
 try using them.
 The next step is to open the file that we want to search.
 To do
 that, we need a file.
 Create one called `poem.txt` at the root level of your
 project, and fill it up with some Emily Dickinson:

-Filename: poem.txt
+<span class="filename">Filename: poem.txt</span>

 ```text
 I'm nobody!
 Who are you?